BarkingBad/coinbase-spark/readme.md

 ```

 ## Run spark structured streaming query
-After running the docker container a link to jupiter notebook will be displayed.
+After running the Docker container, the link to a Jupyter notebook will be displayed, open it in a browser.
-Without any extra configuration one starting with `http://127.0.0.1:8888...` should work.

-After opening jupiter notebook in your browser go to work folder and open `Notebook.ipynb`.
-It contains a fairly simple example on how to run a Spark Structured Streaming app from python.
-It is possible also to do the same thing with Scala or R, but you need to adjust the code in the notebook.
+Note that the current working directory will be mounted as a directory for Jupyter.

+Open `Notebook.ipynb` in Jupyter to see the assignmets.

 Please keep in mind that you need to manually stop the session using `spark.stop()`.
 Even though some exceptions may occur this closes the websocket session correctly.